 Choice of Software: The software choice for SOC is limited when compared with android media boxes.
 That being said, there are enough options on the software to choose from for the needs of every SOC display.

 Simplicity of Hardware: SOC displays are all packed as a single unit.
 Just an SOC Display and a plug point is all that is needed in terms of hardware whereas, for media box, the number of parts is more.
 It has a HDMI cable that goes from the box to the display, a separate power adaptor to power the media box and hence an additional plug point for it.
-Therefore, installation personnel ensures the complete setup of the media box with accessories goes behind the display without any unnecessary wires crossing the display boundary.
+Therefore, installation personnel needs to ensure the complete setup of the media box with accessories goes behind the display without any unnecessary wires crossing the display boundary.
 None of this is a concern for an SOC Display considering everything is inbuilt.

 Warranty: All major SOC displays come with a 3-year full cover warranty.
 Most media boxes come with just 1-year warranty.